*

 1:18-20.
 Timothy will be an example of the power of the gospel as he holds the faith which some have rejected with tragic results.

-Chapter 2: Notes and Outlines
+Chapter 2: Notes

-The topic of Chapter 2
+Topic of Chapter 2

 • Is this chapter necessarily about the formal worship assembly?
 Why or why not?